 Filter by scorecard metrics

 In addition to the competitor Detail and the competitor Chart views, you can create a list report to further analyze your competition.
 To do this, navigate to Roadmaps > List and click Create new report.
-Create a custom report with Competitor as your primary record type, and click Add column to add fields.
+Create a report with Competitor as your primary record type, then add columns in the Add fields step of the report builder.

 For a basic comparative view, you can add Competitor name and Competitor score.
 But sometimes the competitor with the highest threat score is not the one you want to focus on.
 Your product team might be focusing on competing products with the greatest breadth, or a team of executives might want to analyze your competitors based on their ability to execute.
 Maybe you want to look at any competitors with a range of values in a particular metric — such as a list of all competitors with scoring over 90 out of 100 in market awareness.
 In these cases, you should filter your list report by scorecard metric, not total score.